Text-Based Personas for Simulating User Privacy Decisions: Related Work

 \section{Related Work}

-Because LLMs possess advanced reasoning capabilities and access to vast training data, recent research proposes using them to simulate human behaviors and decisions in several domains, including privacy.
-In a recent position paper, Anthis et al. argue that LLMs can enable simulating a spectrum of user studies, provided five key challenges are addressed~\cite{anthis2025position}.
+Owing to their advanced reasoning capabilities, recent research has explored using LLMs to simulate human behaviors and decisions in several domains, including privacy.
+In a recent position paper, Anthis et al. argue that LLMs can simulate a spectrum of user studies, provided five key challenges are addressed~\cite{anthis2025position}.
 These challenges include diversity, bias, sycophancy, alienness, and generalization.
-The authors categorize potential simulation tasks along a spectrum of feasibility, ranging from the immediately feasible pilot studies to increasingly complex tasks such as exploratory studies, exact replication, and sensitivity analysis, leading to complete end-to-end studies.
 Related works fall into two main categories: those that attempt to simulate general populations through synthetic personas, and those that simulate particular individuals from existing information about them.